You are here

 Dimensions: 14' 10" × 15' 4"; ceiling 10' 0"

-Color: Currently, blue; recent investigations show multiple layers of paint.
+Color: Currently, blue; recent investigations show multiple layers of paint, including true fresco with pigment mixed into wet plaster.

 Unusual features: Rumford fireplace altered by Jefferson to burn – in a more efficient manner – wood instead of coal.

-Furnishings of note: Tables and chairs for reading, writing, and sewing, including a sewing table made in the Monticello joinery and attributed to John Hemmings.
-Today, a portrait of Martha Jefferson Randolph, painted by James Westhall Ford, hangs over the fireplace.
-Silhouettes of family members and engravings hang on the walls.
+Furnishings of note: Tables and chairs for reading, writing, and sewing, including a sewing table made in the Monticello Joiners’ Shop and attributed to John Hemmings.
+Bookboxes fill the alcove as they did when Martha used this room.
+Today, a portrait of Martha Jefferson Randolph, painted by James Westhall Ford, hangs in a place of honor.
+Silhouettes of family members and popular engravings hang on the walls.

 Objects on Display in this Room